 There are only four primary wineries in the Napa Valley focusing on sparkling wines, Domain Carneros, Domain Chandon, Mumm Napa Valley and Schramsberg – three of whose roots are directly tied into Champagne France.
 Sjoeblom Winery is one of only several smaller wineries in the Napa Valley producing a sparkling wine using the methode champenoise, the traditional method of producing Champagne in Champagne France.
 Sjöblom currently produces approximately 2500 cases a year.

-In Napa, Cabernet Sauvignon grapes are known as the ‘king’ of the wine grape varietals and are used to make still wine.
-Over the years we hae discovered one producer making a late harvest wine from Cabernet Sauvignon, several making a Rosé from this varietal but only Sjoeblom makes a sparkling wine from Cabernet.
-Since their original vintage they have sourced the fruit from a single vineyard near St. Helena.
+In the Napa Valley, Cabernet Sauvignon is known as the ‘king’ of the wine grape varieties and is used almost exclusively to make still wine.
+Over the years we have discovered one producer who made a late harvest wine from Cabernet Sauvignon (Van Der Heyden Vineyards, no longer open), several making rosé wines from this variety but only Sjöblom produces a sparkling wine from Cabernet Sauvignon.
+Since the original vintage Mike has sourced the fruit from a single vineyard near St. Helena.
 Only free run juice is used (the highest quality juice) and the skin and seeds are removed almost immediately so that the tannins in these components do not affect the wine during the fermentation and aging.

-Sjoeblom’s wine is made in the traditional French style (méthode traditionnelle).
-The bottles of Sparkling wine need to be turned during their final processing so they are placed at an angle and the sediment from the yeast slowly moves down to the opening of the bottle so it can be removed.
-Many “bubbly” wineries have automated this process with machines rather than ” hand riddlers”.
-Not Sjoeblom, they turn each bottle by hand once a day during this final processing stage.
+Bottles of sparkling wine need to be turned during their final processing so they are placed at an angle and the sediment from the yeast slowly moves down to the opening of the bottle so it can eventually be removed (disgorging).
+Many sparkling producers have automated this process with machines called gyropalette rather than ” hand riddlers”.
+Not Sjöblom, Mike turns each bottle by hand once a day during this final stage.